Gospel: Mark 7:1-8, 14-15, 21-23

 It is ironic that Christians prepare for a community meal, just as their Jewish counterparts did in the time of Jesus.
 Human beings need a transition from the secular to the sacred.
 In fact, such rituals as these transition moments define the purpose of the community.

-Judaism had washing rituals to show it was separated from the dominate culture.
+Judaism had washing rituals to show it was separated from the dominant culture.
 Christianity has penitential rites in liturgy to define itself as a community of saved sinners.
 This is the first moment of active worship where all have a place at the table.

 During worship, Christ is at the head, represented by the bishop or priest (who acts “in persona Christi capitis”).
-Others have ministries of welcome, reading, bring forth the gifts, and distributing communion.
+Others have ministries of welcome, reading, bringing forth the gifts, and distributing communion.
 But the entire congregation forms Christ's Body.
 But to become his Body, each member must first be reconciled to their Master and each other.

 How does the penitential rite during Mass help you to celebrate and worship?